 Arriving at Thebes, Oedipus found the city being terrorized by a monster known as the Sphinx (a Greek name meaning "the Strangler"), described as part woman-part lion, and the wings of an eagle, seen here in an Archaic sculpture from Delphi.

-The story says that the Sphinx would ask its victims a riddle before killing them; if they could guess the answer the Sphinx would kill itself.
-It was then Oedipus who correctly solved the riddle; the scene depicted below in four different versions, two ancient and two modern.
+The story says that the Sphinx would ask its victims a riddle before killing them.
+If they could guess the answer the Sphinx would kill itself.
+It was Oedipus who correctly solved the riddle.
+The scene is depicted below in four different versions, two ancient and two modern.

 The first red-figure vase painting, by the Oedipus Painter, shows a traditional view of Oedipus and the Sphinx, while the second one is based on a type of performance called a phylax play, a sort of comical parody of the myth, enacted by actors with padded, exaggerated costumes.